BACK to knowledge centre

 What happens next?

 If you are troubled by your voice symptoms, book an appointment with your doctor to get a referral to a voice clinic.
-If you are diagnosed with MTD you will probably be offered speech therapy.
+If you are not diagnosed with a visible pathology, but you are experiencing unpleasant symptoms, you will probably be offered speech therapy.
 This will help you to relearn the habits and patterns of use that have contributed to the problem.
-If you are waiting for an appointment, therapy is useful in the meantime to help you to manage your vocal habits.
+If you are waiting for a doctor’s appointment, therapy is useful in the meantime to help you to manage your vocal habits.

 If you are a professional voice user, you may want to work with a Singing Voice Rehabilitation Specialistalongside your speech therapy.